crdroidandroid/android_vendor_crDroidOTA/README.md

 ## 2 Guidelines ##
 * Check if manufacturer is already existing
 * Check if published link is official
-* Check if JSON is intact with help of online validator tools like [https://jsonformatter.curiousconcept.com](https://jsonformatter.curiousconcept.com)
+* Check if JSON is intact with help of online validator tools like [https://jsonformatter.curiousconcept.com](https://jsonformatter.curiousconcept.com) or [https://jsonformatter.org](https://jsonformatter.org)
 * Check if no extra / missing spaces

 ## 3. How to ##